anurag1399/TestGmpRepositoryGroupC/README.md

 # TestGmpRepositoryGroupC
-This repository belongs to Group C for Python Class
+This repository belongs to Group C for Python Class.

+This Group has 3 members